rcmp-grc/rcmp-grc.github.io/careers-carrieres/apply-en.md

 <section id="s1">
   <h2>Related links</h2>
   <ul>
-    <li>Career Paths: browse the specialized roles across the RCMP</li>
+    <li>Career paths: browse the specialized roles across the RCMP</li>
-    <li>Cadet Hub: what to expect at Depot, the RCMP training academy</li>
+    <li>RCMP Cadet Hub: what to expect at Depot, the RCMP training academy</li>
     <li>Experienced Police Officers: review the unique application process for police officers considering a career with the RCMP</li>
   </ul>
 </section>